sendeniz/yolov1-real-time-obj-detection/README.md

 `yolov1_loss.py` : defines the yolov1 loss as a custom PyTorch nn.module.

-`custom_transform.py` : defines the dataaugmentations applied to yolov1 as per the original paper by Joseph Redmon.
+`custom_transform.py` : defines the data augmentations applied to yolov1 as per the original paper by Joseph Redmon.

 `utils.py` : defines a series of utility functions, such as computation for the intersection over unions, mean average precision, converting bouding box coordinates relative to the cellboxes and from cellboxes the image.